kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    The (FITS) axes numbers correspond to the number n in the FITS keyword CTYPEn (e.g. CTYPE3='FREQ' then the frequency axis corresponds to number 3).

-This example shows an important feature of the underlying module :mod:`wcsgrat` and that is its functionality to change properties graticules, ticks and labels.
-We summarize:

-   * **Graticule line** properties are set with :meth:`wcsgrat.Graticule.setp_gratline` or the equivalent :meth:`wcsgrat.Graticule.setp_lineswcs1` or :meth:`wcsgrat.Graticule.setp_lineswcs1`.
-The properties are all Matplotlib properties given as keyword arguments.
-One can apply these to all graticule lines, to one of the wcs types or to one graticule line (identified by its position in world coordinates).
-   * **Graticule ticks** (the intersections with the borders) are modified by method :meth:`wcsgrat.Graticule.setp_tick`.
-     Ticks are identified by either the wcs axis (e.g. longitude or latitude) or by one of the four rectangular plot axes or by a position in world coordinates.
-Combinations of these are also possible.
-     There is only one parameter that sets a property of the tick line (*markersize*) the others change properties of the text labels.
-     Plot properties are given as Matplotlib keyword arguments.
-The labels can be scaled and formatted with parameters *fun* and *fmt*
-   * **The titles along one of the rectangular plot axes** can be modified with :meth:`wcsgrat.Graticule.setp_plotaxis`.
-A label is set with parameter *label* and the plot properties are given as Matplotlib keyword arguments.
-     For each 'plotaxis' one can set which ticks (i.e. from which 'wcsaxis') should be plotted and which not (think of rotated graticules).
-   * Properties of **labels inside a plot** are set in the constructor :meth:`wcsgrat.Graticule.Insidelabels`.

 Let's study the plot in more detail:

    * The header shows a Stokes axes with an uncommon value for ``CRVAL`` and ``CDELT``.